LoadingALIAS/i18n-validator/README.md

 - **Bundle Bloat:** Existing libraries often bundle huge datasets, inflating your application size even if you only need a few codes.
 - **Runtime Overhead:** Loading and parsing large data files at runtime, even for simple lookups.
 - **Poor DX:** Lack of TypeScript support, inconsistent APIs, no built-in fuzzy matching or suggestions.

+## 🔥 Demo

+Try the interactive demo: [https://loadingalias.github.io/i18n-validator](https://loadingalias.github.io/i18n-validator)

+See the library in action, configure which data to load, and test parsing, validation, and suggestions!

 ## ✨ The Solution: `i18n-validator`